Design for steel bridge construction

 For weathering steel bridges, however, there is no protective treatment system, but there is a need to provide sufficient drainage, so a stiffener with a 50 mm radius cope hole is preferable at the bottom flange location where the drainage is required.
 Sniped corners (45° cut across the internal corner) should be avoided in weathering steel bridges because the access is worse than a cope hole and the acute angle can give rise to cracking of the weld.

 Rolled sections in weathering steel are less readily available in the UK than ordinary structural steel sections.
 This is particularly true for small quantities.
-ArcelorMittal do offer such sections, but there is a key sentence in their Arcorox brochure - “Minimum order quantity is subject to agreement”.
 As such, designers are strongly advised to confirm the availability of the required weathering steel rolled sections with the manufacturer at an early stage.

 The potential lack of availability of rolled sections in weathering steel means that secondary bracing members may need to be designed as flat plates welded into the section required, in lieu of rolled angles or channels.
 These need to be detailed so that each weld has a suitable landing detail.

-Weathering grade preloaded bolts used in bridge construction are generally available in the UK (in M24 size only), but there are often situations where they are imported from North America (in imperial sizes, i.e. 1"), so they should be designed as M24 size but the bolt spacings should be such that 1" bolts can be substituted.
+Weathering grade preloaded bolts used in bridge construction are generally available in the UK (in M24 size), but there can be situations where they are imported from North America (in imperial sizes, i.e. 1"), so they should be designed as M24 size but the bolt spacings should be such that 1" bolts can be substituted.

 Many clients believe that a butt weld becomes invisible when the capping runs are ground flush with the parent metal.
 This is not the truth in practice; grinding flush butt welds only serves to spread the ground area over a larger area adjacent to the weld, and this is clearly visible, even on a painted structure.
 Once they have had the opportunity of witnessing the appearance of a ground flush butt weld, most clients agree it is aesthetically better to ‘dress’ such butts (i.e. to remove weld spatter etc.) than to grind the butt weld flush.
 See GN 5.02 for guidance on post-weld dressing.